 Online learning has been a wild ride for higher ed.
 “Just make it so, number one” is how it felt to those doing the instruction.
-Students needed to finish courses and preserve their credits, coronavirus or no coronavirus.
+Students needed to finish courses and preserve their credits, COVID or no COVID.

 Educators and institutions have been very clear that they need more help in understanding how to effectively design, develop, and deliver high-quality instruction online.

 This is true for all instructors and institutions but is greatest for those teaching at institutions that serve those who will likely be affected most because they lack access to needed resources and technology.

 What has dropped this week is a faculty-focused online playbook from Every Learner Everywhere that provides those expert resources and guidance to assist us all as we struggle to master the next phase and improve online learning.

 The Online Playbook to Improve Online Learning in Response to COVID-19

 The online playbook, Delivering High-Quality Instruction Online in Response to COVID-19, was developed by the Online Learning Consortium, the Association of Public and Land-grant Universities, and Every Learner Everywhere, with support from the Bill & Melinda Gates Foundation.

 Here’s a summary of the 55 page playbook about designing with equity in mind, course design, content management, and more.